emvaugh2/Linux-RedHat-Study-Notes/README.md

 * LPI Linux Essentials (labs)

 ## 11.10.2024

 **Today's Topics**
 * LPI Linux Essentials (labs)

 `/usr ` stands for Unix System Resources.
-And remember, `/bin`/ and `/sbin/ stands for binary and system binaries.
+And remember, `/bin`/ and `/sbin/` stands for binary and system binaries.

+`df` stands for disk free.
+Use this to see how much storage you have available.
+You can also find the number of CPUs and their speed in the /proc/cpuinfo directory.
+You can see how much RAM is installed in the /proc/meminfo directory.
+You can see the swap memory being used by using the `free -m` command.
+Lastly, you can see the BIOS version using the `dmidecode` command.

+Use `ps aux` to see which processes are being ran.
+Use the `uptime` command to see the current system load.

+You can use the command `cat /etc/resolv.conf | grep nameserver` to find your DNS server.
+Remember, you can find your IP, MAC and DG using the `ip addr show` and `ip route show` commands.

 ## 11.09.2024